 Produce in season for the winter can vary by location.
 However, citrus fruits, winter squash, kale, chard, mustard greens, collard greens and turnips are in season.
 Putting nuts and citrus fruit together in a basket, along with something homemade, can make a great gift.

 You will also see deals on champagne as it gets close to the end of the month for New Year’s Eve celebrations.
 Since champagne has a shelf life of at least 5 years, stock up and cheers!
 (Not a drinker of adult beverages?
 You may want to think twice after reading this article.)

 There may still be some Thanksgiving and fall decorations, crafts and table setting items on sale that can be used for other occasions during the year or for next year.
 There should be deals on disposable baking pans and plastic wrap so you can stock up on that for the kitchen.
 Those aluminum baking dishes are great for potlucks and buy enough to use during the year when taking a hot dish to a family in need.

 Foil is a great thing to have on hand for outside cooking, even if December temperatures aren’t the best.
 Buy plenty of rolls, especially if you have coupons, and set it aside for camping next year.

 You’ll also find some good prices on cookware and kitchen appliances.
 Stores know people will be doing a lot of cooking and will try to lure them into the store with those deals.

-For electronics, December is a great time to buy TVs, computers, cellphones, camcorders, GPS units, and many electronics in general.
+For electronics, December is a great time to buy TVs, computers, cell phones, camcorders, GPS units, and many electronics in general.
 Anything with a camera or video camera can be very useful when you need to document household inventory for insurance or if there is any damage to your home or property after a disaster.
-December is also a great time to stock up on batteries of all kinds for electronics (put some in the bug out bags, too).
+December is also a great time to stock up on batteries of all kinds of electronics (put some in the bug out bags, too).